 PubCo's status as a foreign private issuer exempts it from compliance with certain Nasdaq corporate governance requirements if it instead complies with the statutory requirements applicable to a Cayman Islands exempted company.
 The statutory requirements of PubCo's home country of Cayman Islands, do not strictly require a majority of its board to consist of independent directors.
 Thus, although a director must act in the best interests of PubCo, it is possible that fewer board members will be exercising independent judgment and the level of board oversight of the management the company may decrease as a result.
 In addition, the Nasdaq Listing Rules also require U.S. domestic issuers to have an independent compensation committee with a minimum of two members, a nominating committee, and an independent audit committee with a minimum of three members.
-PubCo, as a foreign private issuer, with the exception of needing an independent audit committee composed of at least three members, is not subject to these requirements.
-The Nasdaq Listing Rules may also require shareholder approval for certain corporate matters that PubCo's home country's rules do not.
+PubCo, as a foreign private issuer, with the exception of needing an independent audit committee that PubCo's home country's rules do not.
 Following Cayman Islands governance practices, as opposed to complying with the requirements applicable to a U.S. company listed on Nasdaq, may provide less protection to you than would otherwise be the case.